magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 * [Magento Tech Resources](https://magento.com/resources/technical)
 * [Magento Forums](https://community.magento.com/?_ga=2.99592990.1084044056.1559046120-720752292.1551793747)

-If you are having issues logging in to your account or believe Shared Access was set up correctly, but you still cannot see **Submit a ticket** button, please email [None](mailto:helpcenterloginissues@magento.com), and we will gladly review your account settings and support entitlements.
+If you are having issues logging in to your account or believe Shared Access was set up correctly, but you still cannot see **Submit a ticket** button, please email [help center login issues](mailto:helpcenterloginissues@magento.com), and we will gladly review your account settings and support entitlements.

 <h3 id="verify-email-address">
-<em>"Please verify your email address"</em> error on the Magento account page</h3>
+<em>"Please verify your email address"</em> error on the Magento Account page</h3>

-You won't be able to submit a support ticket if you receive the *Please verify your email address* error similar to the one below on the [Magento account page](https://account.magento.com/).
+You won't be able to submit a support ticket if you receive the *Please verify your email address* error similar to the one below on the [Magento Account page](https://account.magento.com/).
 ![Verify_Email_Address_Error.png](assets/Verify_Email_Address_Error.png)

 The solution is to validate your email address:

 1. Click on the **Validate Email** button below the Email field on the [Edit Account Information](https://account.magento.com/customer/account/edit/) page similar to the one below.    ![Validate_Email_Solution.png](assets/Validate_Email_Solution.png)
-1. Clicking the **Validate Email** button will send an email to the email address registered for this Magento account with a link to validate the email address.
+1. Clicking the **Validate Email** button will send an email to the email address registered for this Magento Account with a link to validate the email address.
 1. Click on the email validation link to validate your email and resolve this issue.
-1. If you do not receive an email with an email validation link, please email [None](mailto:helpcenterloginissues@magento.com) and indicate that you cannot validate your email address.
+1. If you do not receive an email with an email validation link, please email [help center login issues](mailto:helpcenterloginissues@magento.com) and indicate that you cannot validate your email address.

 <h3 id="merchant-not-displayed">Ticket submission form: merchant is not displayed in Organization drop-down</h3>